France

 The Loire Valley

-Different people may draw different boundaries to this area of France but broadly speaking it goes from where the Loire meets the sea and the great city of Nantes and heads eastward in the general direction of Paris
+Different people may draw different boundaries to this area of France but broadly speaking it goes from where the Loire meets the sea and the great city of Nantes and heads eastward in the general direction of Paris.

 That is a huge area but along its entire length you are likely to be greeted with town after town and site after site that is worth seeing.
 Of course, much of this area is famous for its wines and vineyards, and assuming you are there at an appropriate time of year, you’ll be able to participate in more than a few dégustations!
 If you ever go for Christmas in France, the Loire Valley is a great place to be.